 The main purpose of the SciJava Maven repository is to serve the artifacts that are not yet ready to be deployed to OSS Sonatype.
 Typically, these components are versioned at 0.x—i.e., still in incubation.
 Once components reach 1.0.0, we try to release them to the central Maven repository via OSS Sonatype.

 The SciJava Maven repository’s secondary purpose is to serve as a fast, local mirror of Maven Central as well as several useful third-party repositories.

 It acts as a unified, on-demand mirror for these public Maven repositories, reducing load on the remote servers and potentially reducing local build times.

 Developers can benefit from the mirror by adding the following section to their

 <settings> ... <mirrors> <mirror> <id>scijava-mirror</id> <name>SciJava public mirror repository</name> <url>https://maven.scijava.org/content/groups/public</url> <mirrorOf>*</mirrorOf> </mirror> </mirrors> </settings>

-SciJava projects use Travis CI, a cloud-based continuous integration (CI) system, which automatically checks the code for build and test errors.
+SciJava projects use Github Actions, a cloud-based workflow automation system that is part of Github and supports continuous integration (CI).
+Github Actions automatically check the code for build and test errors.

 SciJava software projects manage tasks and priorities using GitHub Issues: